11 Ways To Save on Holiday Shopping Amid High Inflation

-“With inflation up 5.4% from last year, consumers are entering one of the priciest holiday seasons during a time when most of them can’t afford it,” said Howard Dvorkin, CPA, chairman of Debt.com.
-“The pandemic caused many people to stretch their finances, and this holiday season will ask them to pull even further.”
+“With inflation up from last year, consumers are entering one of the priciest holiday seasons during a time when most of them can’t afford it,” said Howard Dvorkin, CPA and chairman of Debt.com.

 “To make sure you spend properly, you have to plan properly,” Dvorkin said.